nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 # Heap overflow
-The HooToo HT-TM06 webserver suffers from a potentially exploitable heap overflow.
+The HooToo HT-TM06 webserver suffers from an exploitable heap overflow vulnerability.
 The webserver executes as a privileged process on the router, so an attacker could again privileged code execution via this vulnerability.

 ## Technical Details:
 *Affected versions:* HT-TM06 Firmware 2.000.030

-This write up focuses on firmware 2.000.030 because at the time of writing it was the latest version.
+This write up focuses on firmware 2.000.030 because at the time of analysis it was the latest version.
 However, due to the implementation style observed, it is believed that earlier versions will also be vulnerable.

 *Binary:* /usr/sbin/ioos

-`ioos` is webserver responsible for handling the CGI content of the HT-TM06 web interface.
-Labeling itself `vshttd` on HTTP responses, it responds to requests behind a lighttpd proxy.
+`ioos` is the webserver responsible for handling the CGI content of the HT-TM06 web interface.
+Labeling itself `vshttd` on HTTP responses, the server responds to requests behind a lighttpd proxy.
 The function of ioos is to coordinate user sessions, authenticate users and reconfigure the system upon request.
 The webserver is configured to respond to `*.csp` requests such as `GET /protocol.csp`.

 Upon closer analysis it was discovered that the ioos webserver has a heap overflow memory corruption vulnerability which can be triggered by an unauthenticated attacker.